Pure C*-algebras: Introduction

 \begin{qstIntro} Let $A$ be a separable, nowhere scattered, nuclear \ca{}.
 Are the following properties equivalent? \begin{enumerate} \item[(1)] $A$ has finite nuclear dimension. \item[(2)] $A$ is $\mathcal{Z}$-stable. \item[(3a)] $A$ is pure. \item[(3b)] $A$ has strict comparison of positive elements. \end{enumerate} \end{qstIntro}

-The implications (2)$\Rightarrow$(3a)$\Rightarrow$(3b) hold in general; see \cref{prp:ZStablePure}.
-We also note that pureness implies the Global Glimm Property; see \cite[Theorem~3.6]{ThiVil23Glimm}.
-Therefore, \cref{qst:TW} contains in particular the question of whether the Global Glimm Problem has a positive solution for \ca{s} with finite nuclear dimension.
-As for simple \ca{s}, the question whether strict comparison of positive elements implies pureness is closely related to the Rank Problem.
-This was solved for \ca{s} of real rank zero or stable rank one (\cite{EllRor06Perturb} and \cite{AntPerRobThi22CuntzSR1}), which shows that (3b) implies (3a) in these cases.
+The implications (2)$\Rightarrow$(3a)$\Rightarrow$(3b) hold in general, and pureness always implies the Global Glimm Property; see \cref{prp:ZStablePure}.
+Therefore, \cref{qst:TW} contains in particular the Global Glimm Problem for \ca{s} with finite nuclear dimension.

-In \cite[Theorems~7.10, 7.15]{RobTik17NucDimNonSimple} it is shown that~(3a) implies~(2) under the additional assumption that the \ca{} $A$ has locally finite nuclear dimension, that no quotient of $A$ has a simple, purely infinite ideal, and that the primitive ideal space of $A$ has a basis of compact-open subsets or is Hausdorff.